Amir Locke's cousin arrested in probe that led to fatal raid

 The death of Locke, who was Black, angered his family and activists, who questioned the initial police account of the shooting.
 Hundreds of people turned out for a rally Saturday in downtown Minneapolis and students in area high schools were planning a walkout Tuesday.
 It has also prompted an immediate reexamination of no-knock arrest warrants, with Minneapolis Mayor Jacob Frey last week announcing a moratorium while the city brings in outside experts to study its policy, and some state lawmakers plan to push for a statewide ban.

-St. Paul police had obtained search warrants as part of the investigation into Elder's death, including a warrant for the downtown Minneapolis apartment where Locke had been staying.
+St. Paul police had obtained search warrants as part of the investigation into Elder's death, including a warrant for the downtown Minneapolis apartment where Locke's family said he had been staying.
 Minneapolis Interim Police Chief Amelia Huffman has said her department had both warrants that would have required authorities to knock and not knock.
 Huffman has said that Locke was not named in the search warrants.

 A Minneapolis SWAT team entered the unit without knocking on Feb.
 2. Body camera video shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests, time-stamped at about 6:48 a.m.
 As they enter, they repeatedly shout, "Police, search warrant!"
 They also shout "Hands!" and "Get on the ground!"
 The video shows an officer kick a sectional sofa, and Locke is seen wrapped in a blanket, holding a pistol.
 Three shots are heard, and the video ends.